feltus/cc_torque_gemmake/README.md

 **From the cc_torque_gemmake directory, run these workflow steps.

-NOTE: Make sure to make all script executable. (e.g. 'chmod +x *.sh')
+NOTE: After cloning this repository, make sure to make all script executable. (e.g. 'chmod +x *.sh')

 **Install software** \
-./00_A_Initiate.sh
+./00_A_Initiate.sh # This script will set up the directory environment and download/unpack open source genomics software.

 **Download the reference genome** \
-./00_B_DownloadReference.sh
+./00_B_DownloadReference.sh #This script will download the reference genome (FASTA format) and gene feature coordinate files (GFF3 format).
+This script can be modified to download any reference genome but conatins the Arabidopsis thaliana plant genome by default.

 **Index the genome (Note you can change the indexed genome root name here)** \
-./00-C-IndexGenome.sh
+./00-C-IndexGenome.sh #This script will inde the reference genome for mapping with hisat2 software.

 **Run the Workflow (Note: you can change the SRA files in SRAList.txt)** \
 ./01-Prepare-inputs.sh \